icanteven-code/api-excercise-project/README.md

 [Coming soon] - You will have also a premade Frontend app, that can be connected with your project and directly see your changes.

-You will wiork mainly with a `Product` object with all of these potetial properties, you can think of this as a hint for the incoming tasks.
+You will work mainly with a `Product` object with all of these potential properties, you can think of this as a hint for the incoming tasks.
 Note - this is the object that our Frontend app will use, your server can have them differently called, but you need to send them as outlined.
 Think carefully when and what you are going to send to your frontend from your API, probably we don't need all of the data all the time.

 ```
 id  { INTEGER }